Dio Chrysostom: Writings

-Dio Chrysostom was part of the Second Sophistic school of Greek philosophers which reached its peak in the early 2nd century during the Antonine period.
+Dio Chrysostom was part of the Second Sophistic school of Greek philosophers, which reached its peak in the early 2nd century during the Antonine period.
 He was considered one of the most eminent of the Greek rhetoricians and sophists by the ancients who wrote about him, such as Philostratus, Synesius, and Photius.
 This is confirmed by the eighty orations of his which are still extant, and which were the only ones known in the time of Photius.
 These orations appear to be written versions of his oral teaching, and are like essays on political, moral, and philosophical subjects.
 They include four orations on Kingship addressed to Trajan on the virtues of a sovereign; four on the character of Diogenes of Sinope, on the troubles to which men expose themselves by deserting the path of Nature, and on the difficulties which a sovereign has to encounter; essays on slavery and freedom; on the means of attaining eminence as an orator; political discourses addressed to various towns which he sometimes praises and sometimes blames, but always with moderation and wisdom; on subjects of ethics and practical philosophy, which he treats in a popular and attractive manner; and lastly, orations on mythical subjects and show-speeches.
 He argued strongly against permitting prostitution.
 Two orations of his (37 and 64) are now assigned to Favorinus.
 Besides the eighty orations we have fragments of fifteen others, and there are extant also five letters under Dio's name.

-He wrote many other philosophical and historical works, none of which survive.
+He wrote many other philosophical and historical works, none of which survives.
 One of these works, Getica, was on the Getae, which the Suda incorrectly attributes to Dio Cassius.